phitsc/drawskrit/README.md

 * a Drawskrit drawing is grid-based
 * every line of text specifies a row of the grid
 * every shape specifies a column of the grid
-* each cell can only contain a single shape (but see layers)
-* everything before a shape describes the shape (but see meta instructions and text label peculiarities)
+* everything before a shape describes the shape (but see meta instructions)
 * shapes resize depending on the total number of rows / columns (but see layers)
 * all description is case-insensitive
 * lines are stripped, i.e. leading and trailing whitespace is removed before the line is processed